 Table of Contents

-There are many myths and believes behind the invention of Kumari Ghar.
+There are many myths and beliefs behind the invention of Kumari Ghar.
 Among them, once King Jaya Prakash Malla had maintained a sexual relationship with a pre-pubescent girl.
 Later on, the King felt guilt and established this house in order to get rid of such an offensive act.
-This building was renovated in the 20th century too which is rich in architectural parts.
+This building was renovated in the 20th century too and is rich in architectural parts.

 Simply, there is the tradition of establishing a Kumari Devi in Nepal for a day only on special occasions, but in Kathmandu Valley, this is a prevalent practice.
-In order to be the goddess Kumari, the 4-5 years little girl must be from the Shakya family of Newar Community of the Kathmandu Valley and possess some qualities of perfection according to the tantric ritual such as her eyes color must be black, her teeth should be twenty-two, her body like a banyan tree, the voice should be clear and so on.
+In order to be the goddess Kumari, the 4-5 years little girl must be from the Shakya family of the Newar Community of the Kathmandu Valley and possess some qualities of perfection according to the tantric ritual such as her eyes color must be black, her teeth should be twenty-two, her body like a banyan tree, chest like a lion, small sexual organs with well recessed, the hair must be black and straight, the voice should be clear and so on.
 Overall, she must be looking beautiful with the appropriate Horoscope.

 Apart from it, if the goddess Kumari gets ill or even any minor scratches that cause her to bleed physically.
 In such a situation also, the Kumari will be changed immediately.
 Though there are instances of many Kumaris who have been spending a successful married life, there is a belief that the Kumari should not get married coz her husband died soon and she becomes a widow.